Ethorbit/SteamDeck-SteamOS-Guides/README.md

 # Steam Deck (SteamOS) LUKS Encryption
 This is a Steam Deck SteamOS guide for LUKS encryption which works with the on-screen keyboard and does not require a SteamOS reinstall.

-To make this all possible; Full Disk Encryption simply can't work.
+To make this all possible: Full Disk Encryption simply can't work.
 We will be encrypting the SD card and /home instead, which will still protect your Steam logins, browser cookies, cache and other important user data.

 If you have any other custom partitions which SteamOS does not rely on to run, you can encrypt those as well.